 First of all, it offers protection during media interviews and hostile exchanges during all forms of presentations, when being quoted out of context or having words twisted is an issue.

 If you've ever given evidence at a trial or examination for discovery — and you were coached by a lawyer prior to giving that evidence — you were undoubtedly told to pause and think about the question asked prior to ever opening your mouth.
-You were then told to answer that question and that question only.
+You were then told to answer the question asked and that question only.
 Then you were told to stop talking.
 (Although a lawyer may tell you to "shut up," the net result is exactly the same.)

-Does your legal counsel tell you to P-A-S because he or she wants you to reduce or eliminate your credibility as a witness?
+Does your legal counsel tell you to pause-answer-stop because he or she wants you to reduce or eliminate your credibility as a witness?
 No, the lawyer wants you to protect yourself and protect your credibility.

 Communicate More Effectively

-One evening, I went to Home Depot to do some research.
+One evening, I went to my local Home Depot to do some research.
 I had the good fortune of encountering a very confident young man who had obviously installed a lot of ceramic tile.
 How did I know he was confident?
 He did not feel compelled to talk endlessly whenever I asked him a question.

 In fact, he simply answered each question and stopped talking, waiting patiently for the next question.

-In the 15 or 20 minutes that we chatted, I bet I easily asked more than 100 questions.
+In the 15 or 20 minutes that we chatted, I easily asked more than 100 questions.
 My son was with me and, as we were walking out of the store he remarked: "Dad, that was amazing.
 I can't believe how much I learned.
 I know exactly how to install tiles and what needs to be done.
 You asked great questions."

 Pause.
-Answer the question.
+Answer the question asked and only the question asked.
 Stop talking.